 • Hodges University

 • 8.
-Naples Crime Rates
+Naples Crime Rates Are Relatively Low

-9. Weather in Naples
+9. Tropical Weather Is the Norm in Naples

+During the summer season, the average temperature in Naples can hit 92 degrees Fahrenheit, and in winter, the 70s are de rigueur.
 Remember to take humidity into account, though.
-The summer months in Naples aren’t quite as unbearable as in inland parts of the state, since you have the sea breeze, but the heat index can easily reach into the 100s.
-Once late October rolls around, though, temperatures are usually much nicer and the oppressive summer humidity begins to ease.
-But don’t forget to keep an eye on the tropics, because hurricane season isn’t over til it’s over.
+The summer months in Naples aren’t quite as unbearable as in inland parts of the state, thanks to the delightful breeze from the Gulf of Mexico.
+But the heat index can still easily reach into the 100s.
+Once late October rolls around, though, temperatures calm down and the oppressive summer humidity begins to ease.
+Just don’t forget to keep an eye on the tropics, because hurricane season isn’t over until the end of November.

 A:

-11. The Naples Job Market
+11. Tourism Fuels the Naples Job Market

 (Source: Swamp Buggy Races via Facebook)

-Local Events
+Local Events in Naples

-There’s always something going on in the Naples area.
-The Naples Craft Beer Fest, for example, takes place every March — a favorite for attendees who enjoy sampling different types of beer while also sampling live music and local dishes.
-And the Naples Stone Crab Festival, set for late October in Downtown Naples, is another great event for seafood lovers and fans of the Soapy Tuna band.
+• Naples Craft Beer Fest takes place every March — a favorite for attendees who enjoy sampling different types of beer while also sampling live music and local dishes.

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.